 What’s your traffic goal?

 If you just need a short term website for an event or campaign where your traffic comes from a printed card or poster then you don’t need to worry about long term SEO.
 But if your goal is to build your way to the front page of Google you will find yourself hitting a wall with Wix and Weebly.
 Unfortunately, you cannot simply pack up your Wix/Weebly website and move it over to WordPress at a later date.
 You would need a fresh build or to use one of the wonky transfer tools out there.
 Without a doubt, WordPress wins for its SEO, plugins, and flexibility.

 We’ve all heard about the hacking of WordPress websites leading to all sorts of trouble such as the US/Russia election scandal and other business vulnerabilities.
 WordPress can be secured, but you’ll need to press the “Update” button on the dashboard to make those updates happen.
 With Wix and Weebly hosted websites, security is handled behind the scenes by their technical team.
 Although, recently there was a cloud vulnerability that opened up Wix sites to hackers – no web solution is completely safe.

-In conclusion, if you need a website that is more than a brochure site, will be updated frequently and SEO matters then we recommend WordPress.
+If you need a website that is more than a brochure site that will be updated frequently and prioritizes SEO, we recommend WordPress.
 If you need a simple site for a short term project then Wix and Weebly may be a better option.
-If you’d like to learn about solutions other than these three, check out: http://www.websitebuilderexpert.com/website-builders-comparison-chart
+Website Builder Expert has this comparison to help you best prepare, depending on your website needs.